Travel & conservation company, since 1991

 Africa Geographic Travel

-But a fast-track land reform programme was initiated in 2000 in Zimbabwe, resulting in the haphazard resettlement of huge numbers of people onto enormous areas of private land.
+However, a fast-track land reform programme was initiated in 2000 in Zimbabwe, resulting in the haphazard resettlement of large numbers of people onto enormous areas of private land.
 The impacts of this process on people, such as hyperinflation, poverty, and the collapse of the healthcare system, made international headlines.
-But until now no one had systematically studied how the wildlife populations were affected.
+But until now, no one has systematically studied how the wildlife populations were affected.

 My colleagues and I set out to change this.
 With the help of experienced trackers, we conducted spoor (footprint) surveys across a thousand kilometres of transects on three land-use types: private land, resettlement land (former private land that had now been resettled), and communal land in Savé Valley Conservancy (SVC) and the surrounding area in south-eastern Zimbabwe.
 The spoor records allowed us to estimate the abundance of large carnivores in each area.